Maybe there’s some truth in the long-standing belief that dogs can sense fear in a human.

 The finding came from a survey of nearly 700 people in northern England, done by researchers from the University of Liverpool.

-As part of the study, participants were asked if they were ever bitten by a dog, whether they knew the dog that bit them, and the severity of the bites.
+As part of the study and the information provided by a great article by Dog Works, participants were asked if they were ever bitten by a dog, whether they knew the dog that bit them, and the severity of the bites.
 They also took a 10-item personality test.

 Overall, one in four participants had been bitten by a dog.
 Men were nearly twice as likely to have been bitten as women.